 Before starting the discussion about the JVM (Java Virtual Machine), we have to understand the phases of the program execution.
 So the stages are:

 After the Java compiler generates the byte code, the next Someone needs to execute the byte codes.
-Here JVM comes into the picture, which is executing the bytecode (Read: JVM architecture ) generated by the Javac compiler.
-But One thing you keep in mind is that each operating system has a different JVM.
-Still, the output we get after the execution of bytecode is the same across all operating systems.
-Because the Java programming language has a feature called a platform-independent language.
+Here, JVM comes into the picture, executing the bytecode (Read: JVM architecture ) generated by the Javac compiler.
+However, one thing you should keep in mind is that each operating system has a different JVM.
+Still, our output after executing bytecode is the same across all operating systems because the Java programming language has a feature called a platform-independent language.

 Java Development Kit (JDK)

-As the name suggests, it is a complete Development kit that includes JRE (Java Runtime Environment), compilers, and various tools like JavaDoc, Java debugger, etc. So when you try to run a Java program, then in your system, JDK needs to be installed; otherwise, you can’t run the Java program.
+As the name suggests, it is a complete Development kit that includes JRE (Java Runtime Environment), compilers, and various tools like JavaDoc, Java debugger, etc. So when you try to run a Java program, then JDK needs to be installed in your system; otherwise, you can’t run the Java program.

 Java Runtime Environment (JRE)

-As we have mentioned in the JDK that JRE (java runtime environment) is a part of JDK.
-If JRE is installed on your system, you can run the Java program, but you can’t compile it.
+As we have mentioned in the JDK, JRE (java runtime environment) is a part of JDK.
+If JRE is installed on your system, you can run the Java program but can’t compile it.

 There are so many other terminologies that are also present in Java, but we are trying to explain those terminologies, which are very common.
-We hope you got a clear idea about the above terminologies; if you still have any doubts about those Java Terminologies, feel free to comment in the comment section; we are happy to help you.
+We hope you have a clear idea about the above terminologies; if you still have any doubts about those Java terminologies, feel free to comment in the comment section; we are happy to help you.

 Who created Java?

 Java was created by James Gosling at Sun Microsystems in 1995.
-Later Java is acquired by Oracle.
+Later, Java was acquired by Oracle.

 What is Java programming?